What’s the difference between biodegradable and compostable?

 When you’re shopping for more sustainable period products, you’ll notice that some brands state they’re biodegradable, compostable, or both.
 Knowing the difference between the two words will help you to find products that are right for you.

 Products that only say they’re biodegradable probably aren’t compostable, which means it can be difficult to know how to dispose of them, and the best conditions for them to break down in.
-There’s also less certainty around how long it will take them to fully break down, if at all.
-Products that are labelled biodegradable AND compostable, or just compostable alone, will be able breakdown in a compost bin or in industrial or commercial compost.
+There’s also less certainty around how long it will take them to fully decompose, if at all.
+Products that are labelled biodegradable AND compostable, or just compostable alone, will be able breakdown in commercial compost or maybe home compost.
 If a product is certified compostable, it will either be as “Home Compostable” or “Commercially Compostable”, which will help you to understand which kind of compost they can be go in.

-If you have a home compost bin, a community compost that will accept menstrual products, or know your local waste collection will accept them in food waste bins, choosing compostable period products like ours is likely to be the best choice for you.
+If you have a home compost bin, or access to a community compost that will accept certified compostable menstrual products, or your local waste collection accepts certified compostable non-food products in their organic waste bins, choosing compostable period products like Natracare is a good choice for you.

-Natracare period products are both biodegradable and commercially compostable to the EN 13432 standard.
-So you can rest assured they’ll break down after use and will contribute nutrients to soil when disposed of correctly.
+Natracare period products are both biodegradable and commercially compostable to the EN 13432 standard or ASTM D6400.
+So you can rest assured they’ll break down after use, when disposed of correctly and can help contribute nutrients to soil when turned into compost.
 They aren’t certified as home compostable because this certification isn’t available for any period product.
 However, the individual components of our period products are suitable for home composting.
 The wrappers for our Ultra Extra pads and Normal and Long panty liners are industrially compostable.